 I initially got a membership to this site due to a love affair with the movie Titanic and related fanfics.
 I was captivated by that film; all those who are/have at some point been huge fans of the movie all feel the same way.
 We have that mutual understanding of how it affected us.
 Maybe for some, it was the ideal of love that James Cameron scripted, combined with the shared onscreen chemistry between DiCaprio and Winslet that drew us in and showed us the potential for power that love has to move people.
 Perhaps it's because that kind of love is hard to find, and we are all hopeful to find it someday for ourselves, I suppose!

-I've changed a lot since the start of my membership to this site (obviously, 'cause it'd be weird if I was still the 16-y-o me!), and especially in the last couple of years.
-Titanic will always hold a special place in my heart as a time in my life, something to take me away from real life as one of those side gigs -- or hobbies, if you'd like -- to escape to for a while.
+I've changed a lot since the start of my membership to this site (obviously, 'cause it'd be weird if I was still the 16-y-o me), and especially in the last couple of years.
+Titanic will always hold a special place in my heart as a time in my life, something to take me away from real life as one of those side gigs -- or hobbies, if you will -- to escape to for a while.
 We all know how awesome the escape is to the world of fiction :)

 I'll continue to write from time to time--okay, I admit that's what I've been doing all the same for the past couple of years--but I'm willing to take on a collaborate or sort of accomplice for the sake of the loyal readers who've kept up for so long and would like to see chapters rolling out more regularly.
 If you are interested, feel free to message me and we'll chat details. :)

 More about me:

 Hobbies: water sports, snowboarding, music, gym, guitar, trying new dinner recipes, movies